sanger-pathogens/BaGPipe/README.md

     --antibiotic penicillin \
     -resume
 ```

-There are more parameters options and you can explore in the help message (by '-help').
+For more options, please explore in the help message (using `--help`).

-### Execution and error handling
+### Execution and Caching

+Users can supply parameters to the pipeline in two ways, via:
+- Command Line Interface (CLI), as shown in the [example command](#example-command).
+- Nextflow configuration file (similar to [nextflow.config](./nextflow.config))

-The user can run the pipeline using a command line interface, where they need to provide parameters and a configuration file.
-In case a configuration file is specified, the user must establish the paths for all input files and define the specific analysis along with its related parameters.
-Alternatively, the user can produce a CSV file (“manifest”) containing the directory paths to all the required input sources and use the default configuration file.
-The execution can be conducted either locally or expanded to various high-performance computing (HPC) platforms.
+If a configuration file is specified, the user must establish the paths for all input files and define the specific analysis along with its related parameters.

-In case of any error during a run, the user can rectify the error and restart the pipeline using the “-resume” command.
-In doing so, the pipeline utilises previously stored cached files from the last run and proceeds with the corrected processes, without the need to re-run everything again from the top.
+In case of any error during a run, the user can rectify the error and restart the pipeline using the `-resume` nextflow option.
+Doing so utilises cached files from the last run, without the need to re-run everything again from the top.

 ## Inputs